Fazlur Rahman Babu: Singing

 Babu emerged as a singer when he performed two songs in the film Monpura.
-After that he become known to everyone as playback singer.
-He published his first solo music album Indubala in 2009 which was become popular in whole country.
+After that, he became known to everyone as a playback singer.
+He published his first solo music album, Indubala, in 2009, which became popular in the whole country.
 He also sang four songs on the mixed album Monchor in 2008.

+Criticism

+Babu took a stand for the government during the repression of the dictatorship Awami League government on the students in the quota reform movement that took place in 2024.
+During the movement, a group of pro-autocracy Awami artists, including Babu, were active against the movement in a WhatsApp group called 'Alo Ashbei' led by actor Ferdous.
+After the non-cooperation movement, on September 3, 2024, some screenshots related to that WhatsApp group were spread on social media.